johnstongrant/Tech-Demo-TailwindCSS/README.md

 <button class="bg-blue-400 hover:bg-blue-700 active:bg-blue-800 focus:ring focus:ring-red-400 rounded-full"> A Cool Button </button>
 ```

-Using states, we can easily add conditionality to our element's appearence with using these psuedo-class modifiers.
-A list of available psuedo-class modifiers to use can be found within the [Tailwind CSS docs](https://tailwindcss.com/docs/hover-focus-and-other-states#pseudo-class-reference).
+Using states, we can easily add conditionality to our element's appearance with using these pseudo-class modifiers.
+A list of available pseudo-class modifiers to use can be found within the [Tailwind CSS docs](https://tailwindcss.com/docs/hover-focus-and-other-states#pseudo-class-reference).

 ## Component 2: Using Tailwind's Out-of-the-Box Examples

 Homework 1 and Project 1 utilized PureCss, which came with a lot of pre-defined templates for us to work with.
 Tailwind also provides some sample templates for us to utilize and the list of them can be found in [Tailwind's component documentation](https://tailwindui.com/components).

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-**Please note: If you intend on using Tailwind's predefined templates you will need to import the following dependiecies with this command:**
+**Please note: If you intend on using Tailwind's predefined templates you will need to import the following dependencies with this command:**

 ```bash
 npm install @heroicons/react @headlessui/react